cfthorne83/Pinterplay/README.md

 <img src="public/images/fullstack.gif" width="500" />

 ### Follows
-- Users may follow and unfolow other users' profiles
+- Users may follow and unfollow other users' profiles
+- Users may browse other users' profiles

 ### Search
 - Users may search for pins by title